#include <libcanlock-3/canlock.h>

 The size buf_size must be set to the size of the whole buffer.

-a call to memset() is used instead, but the compiler maybe optimized
+If nothing better is available, a call to memset() is used instead.

 Upon successful completion zero is returned.